alisayurev/Valon_Tuner/README.md

 sudo udevadm trigger
 ```

-If this doesn't work, check if the simlink was created
+If this doesn't work, check if the symblink was created
 ```bash
 ls -l /dev/valon5015
 ```